zowe/ims-operations-api/README.md

 ## Installing the IMS Operations API

-Install the IMS Operations API on a Java web application server.
+Install the IMS Operations API on a Java web application server of your choice.
 In this section, we provide instructions on how to install the service on either WebSphere Liberty or TomEE.

 ### Installing on TomEE